anniehedgpeth/basic-chef-fluency-study-guide/basic-chef-fluency-study-sheet.md

 - If Chef server being a single point of failure being a huge risk for you, then you can run Chef server in high availability mode, which means it has redundancy.

 ### Scalability
 - If the chef-client is on the node being configured, then it scales more easily because a server doesn't have to do all the work.
-Scaling with High Availabililty (HA) is also an option.
+Scaling with High Availability (HA) is also an option.

 ## SEARCH
 *Candidates should understand:*

 ### What search is
-- `knife search` commands can be use to search the Chef server.
+- `knife search` commands can be used to search the Chef server.

 ### How to search for node information
 - `knife search node "<index>:<search_query>"` may be invoked or you may search in the Chef server UI (nodes > attributes).